Murder of Tristan Brübach: Investigation

+Crime scene reconstruction indicated that Brübach was swiftly ambushed and killed near the river, where his body was left to bleed out.
+Afterwards, the body was dragged into the tunnel and mutilated.
+Investigators estimate that the murder and mutilation took less than 15 minutes.

 Fingerprinting

 A large-scale fingerprinting operation began in 2002.
 All males aged between 15 and 45 from Höchst and Unterliederbach, as well as male commuters in that age bracket who used Frankfurt-Höchst railway station (Frankfurt's second busiest) at the time of the murder, have been invited to submit fingerprints samples voluntarily.
 By 2014, 98.65% of 15-to-45-year-old males from Höchst and 92.95% of those from Unterliederbach had done so.

 False leads

 Among other false leads, an American woman told the police that her German ex-husband was the murderer.
-However, she later recanted her accusation, admitting that she had made up the story to take revenge on her ex-husband after an acrimonious divorce.
+However, after providing investigators with clues for seven months, she recanted her accusation, admitting that she had made up the story to take revenge on her ex-husband after an acrimonious divorce.
+The woman was fined for false accusation.

 Manfred Seel

 On 19 May 2016, the Hessen State Office of Criminal Investigations (Hessisches Landeskriminalamt) in Wiesbaden announced that Manfred Seel was being looked into as a suspect.
 Seel died in 2014 aged 67.
 He lived a seemingly ordinary life, holding the same job for decades, raising a family, having no criminal record and being an active and respected member of his local community, among other things being in a jazz band.
 However, after his death, his daughter was looking through his belongings in a rented storage facility and found human remains and diaries containing graphic descriptions and sketches of murders.
 The police are certain that Seel murdered at least five women, and perhaps as many as nine – primarily sex workers, drug addicts and people suffering from mental illnesses – between 1971 and 2004.

 Seel was considered a potential suspect primarily because he and Brübach lived in the same area, rather than there being any evidence linking him to Brübach's murder.
 Brübach does not fit Seel's victim profile in terms of age and gender.
 However, Seel did exhibit sexual sadism in his presumed murders and kept the genitals of some of his victims.
 In October 2017, the press officer of the Frankfurt Police announced that Seel had been excluded as a suspect in Brübach's murder.